 No matter how many visits I make, I can’t help feeling out of place on a Cancer ward.
-I’m not sure why I feel like this; after all, I’ve had some very scary surgery and I’m still being treated after 6 years.
-However, this thought doesn’t seem to balance it out – some of these people may also have had surgery and are now having adjuvant chemotherapy to get rid of remaining cells.
-Others could be heading for surgery after their chemotherapy treatment reduces the tumour bulk (neoadjuvant).
+I’m not sure why I feel like this; after all, I’ve had some very scary surgery and I’m still being treated after 7 years.
+However, this thought doesn’t seem to balance it out – some of these people may also have had surgery and are now having adjuvant (follow on) chemotherapy to get rid of remaining cells.
+Others could be heading for surgery after their neoadjuvant chemotherapy treatment reduces the tumour bulk.

-But isn’t that the same as me having 2 months of somatostatin analogue treatment plus a liver embolization in preparation for my surgery…. and then a further (albeit aborted) liver embolization after?
-Perhaps the same principle but somehow this still doesn’t seem to balance out as some may have been undergoing palliative treatment to extend life.
-Perhaps administration of somatostatin analogues can be considered palliative in the brave new world of ‘incurable but treatable’?
-Additionally, I suspect most of the people I saw today are probably destined to lose their hair – at least I didn’t have to suffer that distressing side effect – although I do put up with many others – it takes gut to Live with Neuroendocrine Cancer.
+But isn’t that the same as me having 2 months of somatostatin analogue treatment plus a liver embolization in preparation for my surgery?
+Perhaps the same principle but somehow this still doesn’t seem to balance out as some of these guys may have been undergoing palliative treatment just to extend life.
+But shouldn’t administration of somatostatin analogues be considered palliative in the brave new world of ‘incurable but treatable’?
+Or indeed biological therapies such as Everolimus (Afinitor) or Sunitinib (Sutent) or even radionuclide therapies such as PRRT?

-I actually love it when someone, having found out I have incurable cancer, says “you look really well”.
-I’m not annoyed by that.
+I actually don’t get too upset when someone, having found out I have incurable cancer, says “you look really well”.
 I’m glad I look well, I mean, who wants to look unwell?
-But please don’t tell me I have a ‘good’ cancer!
+That said, I’d rather look less well than have cancer.
+Just don’t tell me I have a ‘good’ cancer!

-I’m not after their pity and I guess they are just being kind despite any obvious awkwardness.
+I guess most people are just being kind despite any obvious awkwardness.
 So I just smile and say thank you.
-If I’m feeling mischievous, I wink and say “yes, I may look well but you should see my insides“.
-Sometimes they ask about that which then presents another awareness opportunity 😅
+If I’m feeling mischievous (always!), I wink and say “yes, I may look well but you should see my insides“.
+Sometimes they ask about that which then presents another awareness opportunity.

 Thanks for reading